PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 count: Tier 4 ends at 1,999 nodes and Tier 5 begins at 2,000 nodes.
 It is not a limit on production or test source-file length.

+QLinearAdd and QLinearMul were then moved mechanically to `op_builders/qlinear_binary.py`.
+The dispatch and ModelIR contracts remain unchanged.
+Their pre-extraction fingerprints are `d2f0714a44b2dc376827b845269a217c1df894986f3957128994a2913d611c24` (9 operators, 15 tensors) and `b4d9d1a39202474faf52ab43fbde4938fe892a0a38c5739a87b6da2d9b882b34` (4 operators, 6 tensors), respectively.
+The fingerprint implementation is now shared by the FC, pooling, and binary family tests, removing duplicated normalization and ModelIR serialization code.
+Existing QLinearAdd rounding, QLinearConv chain, and QLinear FC chain runtime checks pass through the new import path.
+The full sequential direct regression completed with `973 passed, 5 deselected, 2 warnings in 122.70s`.

 `campp_vin.onnx` is promoted from an historical accuracy failure to a normal pass.
 Its concretized dynamic-time artifact fails during XNNPACK reshape preparation, so isolated evaluation now retries once, sequentially, with the